MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementUserExperienceAnalyticBaseline.md

 ### -WorkFromAnywhereMetrics
 The user experience analytics category entity contains the scores and insights for the various metrics of a category.
-To construct, see NOTES section for WORKFROMANYWHEREMETRICS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for WORKFROMANYWHEREMETRICS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphUserExperienceAnalyticsCategory